feron-tech/movement/benchmarking/clients/README.md

 #### Configuration

 #### Global Configuration
-The configuration includes 5 groups of parameters:
+The configuration includes 6 groups of parameters:
 * A group including a set of parameters that have to be configured per testing application.
 * A group of non application-specific parameters.
 * A group related to metadata retrieval settings.
 * A group related to storage of results and logging information into text filenames
 * A group related to storage of results to a Mongo database
+* A single-element group responsible activating packet-level sniffing.

 #### Network Configuration
 Special attention needs to be paid for multi-interface experiments.
 We provide two means to enforce traffic to be routed to a specific interface: